-Supported Living
+Supported living

-We can then provide support in a way that suits each individual, whether that’s round the clock, or by dropping in to help with shopping and cooking, or perhaps helping with the bills.
+We support learning disabled people to live however and wherever they choose.
+This often means helping them move from residential care or family homes into their own place or a house shared with friends.
+We can then provide support in a way that suits each individual.
+That may mean round the clock care, dropping in to help with shopping and cooking, or perhaps helping with the bills.

 Finding a home